elainebroche-dev/pf4-wayfarers-guided-hikes/README.md

     ![Approve Hike Comment](documentation/supp-images/f05-approve-hike-comment.png)

 -   __F06 Like a hike__
     In order to like a hike a user must be signed in.
-A hike can be liked on it's Hike Detail page.
+A hike can be liked on its Hike Detail page.
 The user simply needs to click on the like/heart icon to toggle between like/unlike.

     ![Like Hike](documentation/supp-images/f06-like-hike.png)

 -   __F07 Book a hike__

     In order to book a hike a user must be signed in.
-A hike can be booked from it's Hike Detail page.
+A hike can be booked from its Hike Detail page.
 The user selects a hike date/time from the drop-down list of scheduled hikes and can choose a number 1 to 5 to indicate how many people they want included on their booking.
 Then the user clicks on the Book button to complete the booking and get re-directed to their My Bookings page to see all of their upcoming and past bookings.

     The list of scheduled hikes drop-down on the Hike Detail page will only show hikes in the future, not any with dates in the past.
 If no future dates/times are scheduled for a hike then the list is empty and the Book button is deactivated.